While the phobia of the Corona epidemic, COVID-19, was sweeping the world, Turkey was dealing with the matter with

 - Insurance coverage on corporate receivables has been increased to 125 million TL.
 Thirty-two thousand healthcare employees will be appointed.

 - The aid of 1,000 Turkish Liras was provided to more than 2 million citizens.

 - All healthcare employees received performance salaries at the highest level for three months, and a fund of 4.5 billion Turkish liras was allocated for such payments.

 Turkey says it might stop exporting masks due to domestic needs.
 Restrictions have been imposed on face masks (which can still be exported as long as domestic demand is met).
 Exports of other items, such as medical/sanitary gloves and medical suits, are under review.

-• (March 18), the government unveiled measures to support labour markets, including doubling the part-time compensation work plan to four months.
+• (March 18), the government unveiled measures to support labor markets, including doubling the part-time compensation work plan to four months.

 •(October 27) the part-time compensatory work system was extended until 31.12.2020.

 • (March 17) The Turkish central bank cut key interest rates by 100 basis points.
 The bank said it would also provide banks with the most significant amount of liquidity they need through today's facilities and overnight parking.
 Postponing the repayment of loans by companies for three months and will provide additional financial support to the affected companies